dotnet/EntityFramework.Docs/entity-framework/ef6/modeling/code-first/migrations/existing-database.md

 ---
-title: "Code First Migrations with an existing database - EF6"
+title: Code First Migrations with an existing database - EF6
+description: Code First Migrations with an existing database in Entity Framework 6
 author: divega
-ms.date: "10/23/2016"
+ms.date: 10/23/2016
 ms.assetid: f0cc4f93-67dd-4664-9753-0a9f913814db
 ---
 # Code First Migrations with an existing database